arnavgautam/TreeHacks2015/HOLs/HOL-IntroToAzureResourceManager/HOL.md

 11. Replace the _[STORAGE NAME]_ placeholder and execute the following command to create a new storage account.
 Make sure that the storage name you selected is unique.

-	> **Note:** You can skip this step if you prefer to use an already existing storage account of your own instead of creating a new one.
+	You can skip this step if you prefer to use an already existing storage account of your own instead of creating a new one.

 	````PowerShell
 	New-AzureStorageAccount -StorageAccountName [STORAGE NAME] -Location "East US"
 	````
 	> **Note:** Take into account that the Storage Account Name must be all lowercase.

 12. Switch mode to **AzureResourceManager** using the following command.
 In this mode, you will have access to the Cmdlets related to **Azure Resource Manager**.